St Mary's eNews

 $1 each lunchtime from Monday to Friday

-Thank you for your support in helping us make this fundraiser a success and for giving our students a fun way to stay cool this term!
+Thank you for your support in helping us make this fundraiser a success and for giving our students a tasty winter snack this term.

 MSJ- Open day & Mornings